carbon-language/carbon-lang/llvm/docs/Frontend/PerformanceTips.rst

 need to ensure that your proposal is sufficiently general so that it benefits others if you wish to contribute it upstream.

+You should also consider describing the problem you're facing on `llvm-dev
+<http://lists.llvm.org/mailman/listinfo/llvm-dev>`_ and asking for advice.
+It's entirely possible someone has encountered your problem before and can give good advice.
+If there are multiple interested parties, that also increases the chances that a metadata extension would be well received by the community as a whole.

 Adding to this document
 =======================